AncientAbacus/US-Power-Outage-Modeling/README.md

 # US Power Outage Severity Modeling
 By Gino Angelici (gangelici@ucsd.edu) and Ifunanya Okoroma (iokoroma@ucsd.edu) <br />
-A project for DSC 80: Practice and Application of Data Science taught at UC San Diego during the Spring 2023 quarter
+A project for DSC 80: Practice and Application of Data Science taught at UC San Diego during the Spring 2023 quarter <br />
+Our exploratory data analysis from Project 3 can be found [here](https://ancientabacus.github.io/US-Power-Outage-Trends/) <br />

 ## Framing the Problem
 For the fifth and final project in the DSC 80 course, we were posed to identify a prediction problem to solve.
 This proposed problem came from the same dataset we analyzed in Project 3.
-Our exploratory data analysis from that project can be found [here](https://ancientabacus.github.io/US-Power-Outage-Trends/).
 As with Project 3, we downloaded research data on power outages in the United States from Purdue University.
 The data was found at this [link](https://engineering.purdue.edu/LASCI/research-data/outages/outagerisks).
 The data ranged from January 2000 to July 2016.
 The dataset contains 1534 rows (observations) and 56 columns (variables).

 ### Prediction Problem
 Predict the average duration of power outages in 2022 in hours.